HaliteChallenge/Halite-II/README.md

 # Halite

 ## About
-Halite is a game meant to be played by computers.
+**Halite is still under development.** Halite is a game meant to be played by computers.
 Halite was created by [Benjamin Spector](https://github.com/Sydriax "Benjamin Spector") and [Michael Truell](https://github.com/truell20 "Michael Truell").

 This repository contains the environment for running Halite games and replays and Starter kits for making your own AIs.